data-gymnasia/courses/content/intro-statistics/content.md

 Statistics is not limited to estimating the distribution of a single real-valued random variable like human height.
 Typically we want to have information about the *joint* distribution of such a variable with other variables whose values we are in a position to know.
 Such joint information allows us to make more accurate predictions, and that increased accuracy is usually critical for the business or research purposes that motivated the inquiry.

-For example, if we're able to collect the heights of many adults together along the heights of each of their parents, then we can aim to understand the *conditional* expectation of a person's height, conditioned on the heights of their parents.
+For example, if we're able to collect the heights of many adults together along the heights of each of their parents, then we can aim to understand the *conditional* expectation of a person's height, given the heights of their parents.
 Since we can measure the heights of a child's parents, we can use this information to make a better prediction for how tall the child will grow up to be.
 The problem of estimating the conditional expectation of one random variable given others is called **regression**.

 [Continue](btn:next)